ianquackenbos/open-agent-builder/README.md

 ---

-## What is Open Agent Builder?
+## What is OpenBuilder?

-Open Agent Builder is a visual workflow builder for creating AI agent pipelines powered by [Firecrawl](https://firecrawl.dev).
+OpenBuilder is a visual workflow builder for creating AI agent pipelines powered by [Firecrawl](https://firecrawl.dev).
 Design complex agent workflows with a drag-and-drop interface, then execute them with real-time streaming updates.

 **Perfect for:**
 - Web scraping and data extraction workflows